 The committees items align to the strategic objectives outlined in the Town Council’s Business Plan 2020-2023

 There will be 15 minutes available at each meeting to receive questions from Members of the Public.
 Questions need to be received in writing or by email 7 days prior to the meeting.
-Questions will not be answered in the meeting if:
+Questions may not be answered in the meeting if:

 a) the person who submitted the question does not attend the meeting to ask the question (in which case the question will be treated as correspondence and a written response sent to the person)